Hruthik9/Doc-Chain/README.md

 ### Ganache

 1. Go to [Ganache homepage](https://truffleframework.com/ganache) and download.
 2. If you are on Linux, you must have received an _.appimage_ file.
-Follow installation instructions available [here.](https://itsfoss.com/use-appimage-linux/)

 ### IPFS

 1. Go to the [github page](https://github.com/ipfs/ipfs-desktop) of IPFS and install IPFS Desktop